 - Cosmetic surgery claims

-If you’re not sure if you have strong grounds to make a hospital negligence claim, then you should come to us for a free assessment of your claim where our friendly and understanding team of hospital negligence solicitors will determine if you have a valid claim.
-We will also give you free claims legal advice on what to do and how to proceed with your claim.
+If you’re not sure if you have strong grounds to make a hospital negligence claim, then you should come to us for a free assessment of your claim where our friendly and understanding team of hospital negligence experts will determine if you could have a valid claim.
 Our consultation sessions do not cost you a penny.